cmakelib/cmakelib/README.md

 - CMake >=3.16 installed and registered in PATH env. variable
 - 7Zip installed and bin/ directory of 7zip registered in PATH env. variable
+    - Without 7Zip cmakelib `ARCHIVE` functionality will not work - no arcives can be tracked by cmakelib
 - Git installed and bin/ directory of git registered in PATH env. variable

 ### Library install

-It's intended that the user has only one instance of library.
+It's intended that the user has only one instance of library but it's possible use `cmakelib` as submodule.

+#### Global install

 Library is stored on User computer and the global CMake variable `CMLIB_DIR` must be defined.